Italian court suspends decision on Amazon's record fine appeal

 It subsequently imposed one of the highest penalties on a U.S. tech giant in Europe.

-(Reporting by Marco Carta, writing by Elvira Pollina Editing by Federico Maccioni and Keith Weir)
+(Reporting by Marco Carta, writing by Elvira Pollina Editing by Federico Maccioni, Keith Weir and Louise Heavens)

 ((elvira.pollina@thomsonreuters.com;))